Bariša Čolak

-Bariša Čolak (born 1 January 1956) is Bosnian Croat politician and lawyer who was a member of the national House of Peoples from 2015 to 2023.
+Bariša Čolak (born 1 January 1956) is a Bosnian Croat politician and lawyer who served as member of the national House of Peoples from 2015 to 2023.
 He previously served as Minister of Justice from 2007 to 2015.

 Čolak was also Minister of Security from 2002 to 2007.
 He is a member and former president of the Croatian Democratic Union.

 Early life and education

 Čolak was born on 1 January 1956 in Široki Brijeg, where he attended elementary and high school.
-He graduated from the Faculty of Law of University Džemal Bijedić of Mostar in 1979.
+He graduated from the Faculty of Law, University of Mostar in 1979.
 He also attended postgraduate studies on subject Bosnia and Herzegovina and European Law, but because of his duties as a minister, study was on halt.

 Early career

 From 1979 to 1988, with a break from April 1980 to April 1981, Čolak worked as director of the constructional hardware "Metalac Lištica" which was part of the SOKO company in Mostar.
 From 1988 to the end of 1993, he worked as a judge in Lištica, renamed Široki Brijeg.